robpomeroy/A-Home-for-Mo/content/homepage/the-challenge.md

 * Ideally, with space for my own washing machine (I won't explain why!)
 * Where my family can have privacy

-Houses meeting all these requirements tend to be at least £500,000.
-In addition, adaptations could cost another £100,000 or more.
-This means spending ~ £300,000 more than my current house is worth.
+Houses meeting all these requirements tend to be at least &pound;500,000.
+In addition, adaptations and essential renovation could cost another &pound;100,000 or more.
+This means spending ~&pound;300,000 more than my current house is worth.
 Somehow we need to raise that much.

-You might find [the FAQs](faqs) answer some questions.
+Do you have questions?
+[The FAQs](faqs) might help.